xrysamuel/CS2303-FileSystem/doc/Report.md

 > w file 3 abc
 ```

-To execute these commands, a total of 95 read and write requests are sent from the upper layers to the disk layer, with "r/w XXX" indicating operating on the requested sector:
+Without caching, these would result in **95 distinct read/write requests** from upper layers to the disk layer.

 ```
 r 0, r 16401, r 16401, r 49169, r 49170, r 49171, r 49172, r 49173, r 49177, w 16401, r 16401, r 16401, r 16402, r 16403, r 16404, r 16407, r 16401, w 16401, r 16401, w 49169, w 49170, w 49171, w 49172, w 49173, w 49177, w 16401, r 16401, r 16401, r 49169, r 49170, r 49171, r 49172, r 49173, r 49177, w 16401, r 16401, r 16401, r 16402, r 16403, r 16404, r 16407, r 16385, r 16385, w 16385, w 16408, r 16401, r 1, r 1, w 1, w 16401, r 16401, w 49169, w 49170, w 49171, w 49172, w 49173, w 49177, w 49190, w 16401, r 16401, r 16401, r 49169, r 49170, r 49171, r 49172, r 49173, r 49177, r 49190, w 16401, r 16401, r 16401, r 16402, r 16403, r 16404, r 16407, r 16408, r 16408, r 1, r 1, w 1, w 16408, r 16408, w 49192, w 16408, r 16401, w 16401, r 16401, w 49169, w 49170, w 49171, w 49172, w 49173, w 49177, w 49190, w 16401
 ```

-Thanks to caching mechanism, the actual sequence of read and write requests sent from the disk to the BDS (Block Device Service) is:
+Thanks to the caching mechanism, the actual requests sent from the disk layer to the BDS are significantly fewer: only **32 requests**.

 ```
 r 0, r 16401, r 49170, r 49171, r 49172, r 49173, r 49177, r 49177, r 16402, r 16403, r 16404, r 16407, r 16385, r 16408, r 1, r 49192, w 16401, r 49169, w 49170, w 49171, w 49172, w 49173, w 49177, w 16402, w 16403, w 16404, w 16407, w 16385, w 16408, w 1, w 49190, w 49192
 ```

-It only contains 32 requests.
-We can see that the caching mechanism significantly reduces the number of requests to the BDS.
+This demonstrates how caching drastically reduces I/O to the BDS.

 ### 4.4 Block layer

-The Block layer controls the allocation and read/write operations of inode blocks and data blocks, by reading and writing of the superblock, inode block bitmap, and data block bitmap.
-Each bit in the bitmap corresponds to whether a block is allocated, with 1 indicating allocated and 0 indicating unallocated.
-Each inode block and data block is identified by a globally unique inode_id and block_id, respectively.
+The Block layer manages inode and data block allocation/deallocation and their read/write operations by interacting with the superblock and block bitmaps.
+Each bit in the bitmap indicates a block's allocation status (1 for allocated, 0 for unallocated).
+Each inode block and data block is identified by a globally unique `inode_id` and `block_id`, respectively.

-When the upper layer sends a request to the Block layer for data block allocation, the Block layer searches for the first 0 bit in the data block bitmap and sets it to 1.
-Obviously, starting from the first bit of the bitmap each time results in a significant amount of disk I/O. Therefore, we need an additional variable to indicate the block where the first possible 0 may occur, record the block calculated when searching for the first 0 bit, and dynamically update it when setting or clearing bits.
+When allocating a data block, the Block layer searches for the first 0 bit in the data block bitmap and sets it to 1.
+To avoid excessive disk I/O from repeated full bitmap scans, we maintain a variable tracking the last known location of a potential 0 bit, dynamically updating it during bit operations.

-Furthermore, we aim to avoid fragmentation, which means allocating files in contiguous spaces as much as possible.
-Assuming that allocation requests from approximately the same time period are likely to come from the same file, we want the aforementioned variable to point to a bitmap block where there are many consecutive 0 bits following it.
-Therefore, when finding the first 0 bit in the data block bitmap, we need to search for a few more bits afterwards to ensure that the number of subsequent 0 bits reaches a threshold if possible.
+We also aim to minimize fragmentation, which means allocating files in contiguous spaces as much as possible.
+Assuming that proximate allocation requests are often for the same file, we optimize the search for the first 0 bit.
+The system looks for a subsequent sequence of 0 bits that meets a certain threshold, ensuring that newly allocated blocks are as contiguous as possible.

 ### 4.5 Inodes layer

-In addition to providing interfaces for creating or destroying inodes, the Inodes layer offers three interfaces for manipulating inode files (files or directories).
-The first is resizing the inode file, which entails allocating and deallocating data blocks directly or indirectly pointed to by the inode.
-The second reads a specified number of characters from the inode file, starting from a given position.
-The third overwrites a specified number of characters in the inode file, starting from a given position.
-These three interfaces enable more complex read and write operations on files, such as insertion and deletion.
+Beyond inode creation/destruction, the Inodes layer provides three key interfaces for manipulating inode files (files or directories):

+- Resizing: Allocates/deallocates data blocks directly or indirectly pointed to by the inode.
+- Reading: Reads a specified number of characters from an inode file, starting at a given position.
+- Overwriting: Overwrites a specified number of characters in the inode file, starting at a given position.

-It is important to note that when performing read and write operations on inode files, the entire file is not loaded into memory.
-Only the necessary blocks for reading and writing are loaded.
+These interfaces enable complex file operations like insertion and deletion, without loading the entire file into memory; only necessary blocks are loaded.

-The most difficult aspect of implementing these three interfaces is determining the actual block_id of a given data block within a file.
-This involves traversing indirect data block pointers from single level to triple level.
-Hence, an intermediary variable type called visit_path_t is employed in the project.
-True to its name, it contains the path to access the actual data block entries.
-This type comprises a path type and three entries, resembling a clock, which enables locating a specific second based on a.m./p.m., hours, minutes, and seconds.
-For example, the visit path of 4368th data block of some certain inode file is (tblock_ptr, 0, 3, 4).
+A significant challenge is determining the actual block_id for a given data block within a file, requiring traversal of indirect data block pointers from single level to triple level.
+To simplify this, an intermediary variable type, `visit_path_t`, is employed.
+True to its name, it contains the path to access the actual data block entries, resembling a clock's hour, minute, and second hand to pinpoint a specific second.
+For example, the 4368th data block's visit path might be (tblock_ptr, 0, 3, 4).

-By introducing this intermediary variable type, not only can convenient block position conversions be achieved, but also deep-first traversal and reverse deep-first traversal of data blocks can be easily implemented.
-This facilitates the allocation or deallocation of data blocks when resizing the inode file.
-For instance, after deallocating 4263rd data block (tblock_ptr, 0, 1, 0), we need to deallocate (tblock_ptr, 0, 1) and when allocating 4172nd data bloc (tblock_ptr, 0, 0, 0), we need to first allocate (tblock_ptr), (tblock_ptr, 0), (tblock_ptr, 0, 0).
-We find this process follows a depth-first traversal, and the visit path records the "parent node" of the data block to be accessed, which simplifies this process.
+This intermediary variable type not only facilitates block position conversions but also streamlines depth-first traversal and reverse depth-first traversal of data blocks.
+This is crucial for allocating or deallocating data blocks during file resizing.
+For instance, deallocating 4263rd data block (tblock_ptr, 0, 1, 0) implies deallocating (tblock_ptr, 0, 1).
+Similarly, allocating 4172nd data block (tblock_ptr, 0, 0, 0), requires allocating (tblock_ptr), (tblock_ptr, 0), and (tblock_ptr, 0, 0).

 ### 4.6 FS layer

 The FS layer is the topmost layer of the File Server, responsible for translating actual commands, such as `ls` or `cd`, into a series of operations on inode files and providing feedback to the users.
-Each command is executed with an attached context, where each client corresponds to a specific context.
-The context stores information about the client's working directory, UID, and GID.
+Each command is executed with an attached context.
+The context stores client's working directory, UID, and GID.

-At this layer, file locks for read and write operations are implemented.
-Multiple users cannot simultaneously perform read and write operations on the same file.
-Additionally, permission management is enforced, as different commands require different read and write permissions.
-For example, when a user issues a write (`w`) command, the associated context is checked to determine if the user is the owner of the file or belongs to the same group as the file.
-Based on the file's mode, it is determined whether the user has the authority to write to the file.
-Similarly, when a user issues a `cd` command, it is verified if the user has access rights to the target directory.
-Furthermore, when a user issues an `mk` command, it is checked if the user has access rights to the working directory.
-By default, the created file is readable and writable by the owner, and readable by other users.
+This layer implements file locks to prevent concurrent read/write operations on the same file and enforces permission management.
+Different commands require different read and write permissions.
+For example, write (`w`) command checks if the user is the file owner or in the same group, and if the file's mode allows writing. `cd` command verifies if the user has access to the target directory, and `mk` command checks if the user has access rights to the working directory.
+By default, the created file is readable and writable by the owner, and readable by other users (i.e. `rwxr-xr-x`).

-The FS layer can perform the following requests:
+The FS layer supports the following requests:

 - `f`: Format.
-This command formats the file system on the disk by initializing the superblock and bitmap that the file system relies on.
-In addition, the system will create a root directory (inode_id = 0), as well as a \home directory and a passwd file to manage user data.
+Initializes the file system (superblock, bitmaps), creates the root directory (inode_id = 0), `/home` directory, and a `passwd` file for user data.
-- `mk <filename>`: Create file.
-This command creates a file with the specified name in the file system.
+- `mk <filename>`: Creates a file in the current directory.
-- `mkdir <dirname>`: Create directory.
-This command creates a subdirectory with the specified name in the current directory.
+- `mkdir <dirname>`: Creates a subdirectory with the specified name in the current directory.
-- `rm <filename>`: Delete file.
-This command deletes the file with the specified name from the current directory.
+- `rm <filename>`: Deletes a file from the current directory.
-- `cd <path>`: Change directory.
-This command changes the current working directory to the specified path.
-The path follows the format used in Linux and can be either a relative or absolute path, for example, "/path/to/target", "path/to/target", "/path/to/target/", or "path/to/target/".
+- `cd <path>`: Changes the current working directory to the specified path.
+Paths can be either a **relative or absolute** path, for example, "/path/to/target", "path/to/target", "/path/to/target/", or "path/to/target/".
 When the file system starts, the initial working path is set to "/".
-It also supports the use of "." and "..".
+It also supports "." and "..".
-- `rmdir <dirname>`: Delete directory.
-This command deletes the directory with the specified name from the current directory.
+- `rmdir <dirname>`: Deletes a directory.
-- `ls`: Directory listing.
-This command returns a listing of files and directories in the current directory, along with additional information such as file size and last modified time.
+- `ls`: Lists files and directories in the current directory with size and modification time.
-- `cat <filename>`: Read file.
-This command reads the contents of the file with the specified name and returns the data from it.
+- `cat <filename>`: Reads and returns file contents.
-- `w <filename> <#len> <data>`: Write file.
-This command overwrites the contents of the file with the specified name with the given data, which should be of length len.
-If the new data is longer than the existing data in the file, the file will be extended.
-If the new data is shorter, the file will be truncated.
+- `w <filename> <#len> <data>`: Overwrites file contents with the specified name with the given data, which should be of length `len`. **Extends or truncates the file as needed.**
-- `i <filename> <#pos> <#len> <data>`: Insert into file.
-This command inserts the specified data, of length len, into the file at the position before the character at index pos (0-indexed).
-If pos exceeds the size of the file, the data will be inserted at the end of the file.
+- `i <filename> <#pos> <#len> <data>`: Inserts data into a file at `pos`.
+If `pos` exceeds file size, data is appended.
-- `d <filename> <#pos> <#len>`: Delete from file.
-This command deletes contents from the file starting from the character at index pos (0-indexed) up to len bytes or until the end of the file.
+- `d <filename> <#pos> <#len>`: Deletes contents from a file starting at `pos` (0-indexed) up to `len` bytes or until the end of the file.

 Since the data in the file is stored contiguously, the `i` command saves all the data after the specified insertion position, changes the file size, writes the data to be inserted after that position, and finally appends the saved data at the end.
 The `d` command works in a similar way by moving the subsequent data to the front and adjusting the file size accordingly.

-To handle the request `mk`, `mkdir`, `rm`, `cd`, `rmdir`, and `ls`, we have designed a directory tree structure.
-Specifically, a directory is a special inode file containing multiple entries that point to subdirectories and files within the directory.
+Directory operations (`mk`, `mkdir`, `rm`, `cd`, `rmdir`, `ls`) utilize a directory tree structure.
+A directory is a special inode file containing multiple entries that point to subdirectories and files within the directory.
 The structure of each entry is as follows:

 ```c
 struct dir_entry_t